Hindmarsh Island bridge controversy: The Von Doussa decision (2001)

 One of the two key independent expert witnesses from the South Australian Museum, Philip Clarke, was found by the Federal Court at [373] to have erred in terms of professional objectivity before the Royal Commission when it was discovered that he had been secretly helping the lawyers for the "dissident" Ngarrindjerri women.
 The court found against the developers and dismissed the claims of fabrication.

+The Ngarrindjeri women and their supporters took the decision as a vindication, and many organisations subsequently apologised.

 Aftermath

-Developers Tom and Wendy Chapman and their son Andrew took defamation action against conservation groups, academics, politicians, media operators, printers and individuals who had spoken out against the Bridge.
+Developers Tom and Wendy Chapman and their son Andrew took defamation action against conservation groups, academics, politicians, media operators, printers and individuals who had spoken out against the bridge.
 The Chapmans received court judgements of around $850,000 in their favour.
 The bulk of the damages related to claims by the defendants that the Chapmans had used SLAPP accusations to silence them.

 During the defamation case the defendants relied heavily on the defence of "fair comment upon a matter of public interest" and the "Lange Defence" (/ˈlɒŋi/ LONG-ee – the constitutional right to freedom of speech on political matters).
 However the court found that these defences did not apply because the defendants were motivated by malice which had been proven by the defendants, being engaged in a "campaign" to stop the bridge, and the "targeting" of the Chapmans.
 The judgement was of concern to environmental activists because any form of direct action such as non-violent picketing, boycotting, or attempts to coerce changes of policy or behaviour, while not illegal, could be imputed as "malice" in any resulting defamation claim.

-As a result of the Chapman defamation actions, the Environmental Defenders Office has called for the introduction of a "Protection of Public Participation Act" for South Australia.
+As a result of the Chapman defamation actions, the Environmental Defenders Office called for the introduction of a Protection of Public Participation Act for South Australia.
 Based on North American legislation, the proposed Act would ensure that those engaged in non-violent public participation would be protected from threats or suits that infringe free speech.